New data on coronavirus infection published in Moscow

-In Moscow, over the past day, 677 cases of coronavirus infection were detected.
-New data published on the website stopcoronavirus.rf…
+In Moscow, over the past day, 692 cases of coronavirus infection were detected.
+New data published on the website stopcoronavirus.rf Friday 4th September.

-Since the beginning of the pandemic, 261,038 cases of infection have been counted in the capital.
-212 301 people recovered, 4798 people died.
+10 deaths were recorded among patients with confirmed infection.
+1196 people recovered.
+Since the beginning of the pandemic, 265,066 cases of coronavirus infection have been identified in Moscow.
+In total, 219,095 people were cured, 4867 patients died.

-In the Moscow region, 163 new infections were recorded per day, and since the beginning of the pandemic – 67 912.
-In the region, 51 314 people have recovered, 1182 people have died.
+In the Moscow region over the past day, 164 new cases of the disease were detected, and since the beginning of the pandemic, their number amounted to 68,864.
+In total, 52,176 people recovered in the region, 1209 died.

-Earlier, on August 23, Moscow Mayor Sergei Sobyanin said that the situation with the coronavirus in the city is stable.
-However, the problem will persist until the townspeople begin to massively vaccinate.
-The mayor urged everyone to get vaccinated when the opportunity arises.
+According to the latest data, since the beginning of the pandemic, 1,015,105 cases of coronavirus infection have been identified in Russia.
+Over the entire period of the development of the epidemic, 17,649 patients died from the virus.
+At the same time, 832 747 people recovered.

 Even more interesting in our “Classmates”… Subscribe!